Distinguished Staff Awards honor outstanding Ohio State staff

 With a commitment to excellence, Courtney has implemented strategies and processes that help students, faculty and staff succeed.
 She has revolutionized the department’s database, innovated the admissions and financial aid process and implemented communications strategies that have furthered the department’s merit.
 Courtney’s leadership in Campus Campaign, Bucks for Charity and the University Staff Advisory Council further exemplify how she gives back to Ohio State.

-Kelly ScheidererKelly Scheiderer
+Headshot of Kelly ScheidererKelly Scheiderer

 Administrator